Soubkia/blog/_posts/2014-12-19-Set-Up-Server-Ubuntu.md

 ---

 I recently dusted off the computer I built in high school and decided to install Ubuntu on it and try to set it up as a simple home file server.
-In doing so I realized I both had no idea how to set up a server or even use linux.
+In doing so I realized I had no idea how to set up a server or even use linux.
 After I got it working I decided that I should document it before I forget and hey, maybe it will be useful to someone else.

 #### A Word of Warning